 The Printing Museum Collections

 Featuring antique printing presses, rare books, prints, and historic newspapers, visitors will have the opportunity to experience ways that people have used printing technologies to transform our collective lives.

 From the invention of paper and moveable type to the struggle for a free press in the young American Republic to important advances in printing and publishing in the 20th century, guests witness how each innovation lead to a greater exchange of information and ultimately to a more literate society.

 Guided Tours at The Printing Museum

-You’ll discover the importance of the Linotype machine, and witness advances in printing and self-publishing that came about in the 20th Century with the tour concluding with a visit to the museum’s craft studios, temporary exhibitions (if offered at that time), and an optional 45-minute film, Harvest of Wisdom.
+You’ll also discover the importance of the Linotype machine, and witness advances in printing and self-publishing that came about in the 20th Century, and an optional 45-minute film, Harvest of Wisdom.

 Workshops at The Printing Museum

 Visit the Artist Hall to explore HCCC’s artist studios where artists-in-residence who were selected from across the country to come to Houston share their knowledge and love of craft with you.

 In return for opening their studios to the public, they receive financial, professional, and promotional support to advance their careers.